Code of Ethics

 A warning is given in the case of a respondent who is involved in a relatively minor, non-repetitive situation that is deemed very likely to be corrected.

-Any trainees of a respondent mentor/supervisor, provisional mentor/supervisor or mentor/supervisor candidate will not be notified of a warning.
+Any trainees of a respondent certified mentor, provisional certified mentor or certified mentor candidate will not be notified of a warning.

 The committee will define remedial action(s) the respondent must take.
-Examples: working with an M/S, taking a class.
+Examples: working with an CM, taking a class.

 Documentation that remedial action(s) are being adequately performed will be required.